Maria Ressa: Philippines affirms news site shutdown order - NewsBreak

 Maria Ressa: Philippines affirms news site shutdown order

-HONOLULU — (AP) — Filipino journalist and Nobel Peace Prize winner Maria Ressa announced in a speech in Hawaii Tuesday that the Philippine government is affirming a previous order to shut down Rappler, the news website she co-founded, which has gained notoriety for its reporting of President Rodrigo Duterte's bloody crackdown on illegal drugs.
+Filipino journalist and Nobel Peace Prize winner Maria Ressa announced in a speech in Hawaii Tuesday that the Philippine government is affirming a previous order to shut down Rappler , the news website she co-founded, which has gained notoriety for its reporting of President Rodrigo Duterte 's bloody crackdown on illegal drugs.

 “Part of the reason I didn’t have much sleep last night is because we essentially got a shutdown order,” Ressa told the audience.